 We record inventory upon the transfer of title from our vendors.
 Inventory is stated at the lower of cost or market value and valued using first-in, first-out methodology.
-Angiomax bulk product is classified as raw materials, and its costs are determined using acquisition costs from our contract manufacturers.
+Angiomax bulk substance is classified as raw materials and its costs are determined using acquisition costs from our contract manufacturers.
 We record work-in-progress costs of filling, finishing and packaging against specific product batches.
-Prior to FDA approval of any product, we expense all inventory costs as research and development.
-Following FDA approval we plan to record as inventory any bulk product manufactured.
+We obtain all of our Angiomax bulk drug substance from Lonza Braine, S.A.
+Under the terms of our agreement with Lonza Braine, we provide forecasts of our annual needs for Angiomax bulk substance 18 months in advance.
+We also have a separate agreement with Ben Venue Laboratories, Inc. for the fill-finish of Angiomax drug product.

-We review our inventory for slow moving or obsolete amounts based on expected revenues.
-As of December 31, 2006 we had not recorded an allowance for slow moving or obsolete amounts of inventory.
-If actual revenues are less than expected, we may be required to make allowances for excess amounts of inventory in the future.
+We review inventory, including inventory purchase commitments, for slow moving or obsolete amounts based on expected revenues.
+As of December 31, 2007 we did not record an allowance for slow moving or obsolete amounts of inventory.
+In the future, if annual revenues are less than expected, we may be required to make allowances for excess or obsolete inventory.